chainguard-dev/edu/content/chainguard/chainguard-enforce/chainctl-docs/how-to-install-chainctl.md

 menu:
   docs:
     parent: "chainguard-enforce-kubernetes"
-weight: 70000
 toc: true
 ---

 > _This documentation is related to Chainguard Enforce.
-You can request access to the product selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo)._
+You can request access to the product selecting **Chainguard Enforce for Kubernetes** on the [inquiry form](https://www.chainguard.dev/get-demo?utm_source=docs)._

 The Chainguard Enforce command line interface (CLI) tool, `chainctl`, will help you interact with the account model that Chainguard Enforce provides, and enable you to make queries into the state of your clusters and policies registered with the platform.